Pyreko/KaguyaOCR/README.md

 # KaguyaOCR

-A tool for reading in ~~Kaguya~~manga pages and generating a resulting OCR JSON file for a chapter, in addition to a master dictionary, using MS's Reader tool from their Cognitive Services.
+A tool for reading in ~~Kaguya~~manga pages and generating a resulting OCR JSON file for a chapter, in addition to a master dictionary, [using MS's Reader tool from their Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/computer-vision/).

+Note this is probably not the cleanest code or anything, and was kinda cobbled together to just work.
+Improvements to usability and less jankiness will come in the future (I swear).

+### What it does

+The main use case is to generate a JSON file containing all words found and their locations for a chapter (I'll refer to this as the "chapter" JSON) and a dictionary containing all words for that series and their respective locations, chapter and page wise (henceforth refered to as the "master" dictionary).

+When fed a directory containing image files for a chapter, it'll output a chapter JSON (ie: chapter 1 gives ``1.json``) and a master dictionary JSON (defaults to ``master_dictionary.json`` in the same directory).
+See below for an example of the JSON format.

-## To use
+### To use
 To build from source, clone and open the solution, then publish.
 To just use, download from Releases.
+Note that the most up-to-date version will always be from the repo, so cloning from that is probably preferable.

 In both cases, you'll need to include a config.json file with the following structure in the same directory as the built program:
 ```json